 While each shop can have its own opening hours, you can generally expect street shops to open around 10 in the morning and close around 19 in the evening (7 pm).
 That excludes Sundays and major holidays where most shops are closed.
 On Fridays, opening hours might be extended at some places.

 Malls/shopping centres will be open for longer than shops on regular streets.
 Most shops in malls open at 10 in the morning as well, but they often stay open much longer.
 Many will still be open around 21 in the evening (9 pm) and some even remain open until midnight.
 There are also some stores in malls that are open on Sundays when the street shops are closed.
-It is very normal for shopping centres in Portugal to have multiple restaurants and food courts, so you can even have a dinner while shopping there.
+It is very normal for shopping centres in Portugal to have multiple restaurants and food courts, so you can even have dinner while shopping there.

-We recommend you to get around on food when exploring the unique shops in central Porto, but you should probably take the metro or a bus if you want to visit a shopping centre.
+We recommend you to get around on foot when exploring the unique shops in central Porto, but you should probably take the metro or a bus if you want to visit a shopping centre.